1. Body Donation to the Education Program in Anatomy

 arrangements to transport the body from the place of

 death.
-Transportation costs will be billed to the estate of the donor.
-The estate executor must provide the donor's SIN, proof of birth (or passport or baptismal certificate), and the full names and birth places for both of the donor's parents.
-The Education Program in Anatomy will issue twelve Proof of Death certificates.
+Transportation costs (including any additional mileage outside the greater Hamilton area) Coroner's fee and Administrative fee will be billed to the estate of the donor payable at the time paperwork is signed by the estate executor.
+The estate executor must provide the donor's SIN card (or a past tax assessment), proof of birth (or passport or baptismal certificate), and the full names and birth places for both of the donor's parents.
+(The parent's information is required for the Deputy Registrar General, any questions about this information can be directed to the Registrar directly at 1-800-461-2156) The Education Program in Anatomy will issue twelve Proof of Death certificates to the estate executor.

 Who is acceptable?